roytang/blog/content/post/2007/09/lorwyn-planeswalkers.md

 **

 My favorite is the green one of course.
 Garruk compares favorably with Call of the Herd.
 Play him, and immediately make a 3/3 to defend him.
 If he takes an Incinerate, that's fine, you still have the token you made.
-If not&#8230;wow, more free Beasts!
+If not... wow, more free Beasts!
 I'd use him this way in either Limited or Constructed.
-In fact, I can build a green deck just starting with 4 Call of the Herd 4 Garruk Wildspeaker&#8230;that's at least 20 creatures right there.
+In fact, I can build a green deck just starting with 4 Call of the Herd 4 Garruk Wildspeaker... that's at least 20 creatures right there.
 Another application would be to use the normal move to accelerate into early 6-7 casting cost threats, butI like 3/3s better.
 The finisher is decent, and pretty good in Limited.
 It has a disadvantage over an actual Overrun in that your opponent can see it coming, but if you're planning to use it then you're probably winning anyway; in a defensive board the 3/3 beast is a better idea.

  [1]: http:// "http://forums.mtgsalvation.com/showthread.php?t=85382"